pbyrne84/pbyrne84.github.io/HowTheOrganisationOfThingsInScopeAffectsOurAbilityToDeliver.md

 Unfortunately, bad habits breed in an application owned by a team and this pattern does get taken to the point of destruction.
 I might be able to clean it up, but by that time it is a much bigger headache, with a much bigger discussion.

 In an ideal world, you would not have to open files to refer to them all the time.
-Though it is less of an issue with technologies that are common as absorption will happen over time, a much bigger issue for custom logic that has people coming in and out of projects as it will have a very large absorption time and in that time muscle-memory will be fairly useless.
+Though it is less of an issue, though still annoying, are technologies that are common as absorption will happen over time.
+It is a much bigger issue for custom logic as people coming in and out of the project will have a very large absorption time and in that time muscle memory will be fairly useless.
 That slows people down and makes programming a lot less fun.
 Like wearing concrete boots when swimming.
-To many files open, too much context all the time from autocomplete being swapped, increased tiredness.
+To many files open, too much context all the time from autocomplete being swamped, increased tiredness.

 Writing software is about being able to maintain pace.
-If we organise things in a way that gets us tired, how long we can go for is affected.
+If we organise things in a way that gets us tired, then how long we can go for is affected.
-Also, when we are tired, we make mistakes.
+Also, when we are tired, we make mistakes and some of us may start to get grumpy.
+Correctness > Agreeableness in programming due to consequences, people get a lot less agreeable when things go wrong, but we should work in a way that helps increase our energy levels for things like patience.

 ## Think of classes as ways to help with mental categorisation and branch points we can refer to easily from memory